01 of 05

 Using Fusible Products Instead of Sewing

-There are a few different reasons you may not want to use the sewing machine to bond fabric together, whether it be that you don't want the stitches to show or that you are not that handy with a needle and thread.
+There are a few different reasons you may not want to use the sewing machine to bond fabric together, whether you don't want the stitches to show or you are not that handy with a needle and thread.
 Luckily, there are a few options for fusing fabrics without sewing, from tape to adhesive paper to glue.

 Before you begin the fusing process, however, you do need to prep the fabric.
 Fabric used with a fusible of any form should be pre-washed; finishes in the fabric may prevent the fusible from adhering to the fabric.
 You should also press the fabric and any detail (such as a hem) with an iron into place before using a fusible.Continue to 2 of 5 below.